hayde0264/CS-Degree/C++/Answers/howDoPointerParamtersWork.md

-# How do pointer paramters work?
+# How do pointer parameters work?

-If a paramter is a pointer, the pointer is **copied**, just like all other **nonreference types**.
-So, if the function assigned a new pointer value to a paramter, the calling pointer value **remains unchanged**.
+If a parameter is a pointer, the pointer is **copied**, just like all other **non-reference types**.
+So, if the the function is assigned a new pointer value, the calling pointer value **remains unchanged**.

 ## For instance: